-By Katherine Hernandez • February 08, 2020•Issues, Mentoring and Networking, Sexism, Sexual Harassment, and Other Forms of Discrimination, Women and Law in the Media, Other Issues, Features, Superwomen JDs and What You Can Learn From Them
+By Anonymous • March 31, 2021•Issues, Mentoring and Networking, Sexism, Sexual Harassment, and Other Forms of Discrimination, Women and Law in the Media, Other Issues, Features, Superwomen JDs and What You Can Learn From Them

 People from all walks of life have that longing of being attached to someone and be valued for who they are as a person.
-Man and woman are wired differently yet the desire of being connected intimately are inherent in the deepest core of an individual.
-Those who are seriously in love will consider marriage to make the union official, permanent and later on form a family that makes up a society.
+Man and woman are wired differently, yet the desire of being connected intimately is inherent in the deepest core of an individual.
+Those who are seriously in love will consider marriage to make the union official, permanent, and later in the form of a family that makes up a society.

 Drastic changes can profoundly affect couples facing divorce.
 While doing so, you need to take into consideration some issues such as finding a new place to stay and what to do with your conjugal properties.
 If you have kids, it might be overwhelming to figure out how it’s like to be a single parent or perhaps how to co-parent with your previous partner.
 Managing the finances could be another challenge too.
 How can you get past all the complexities brought about by the wreckage of the marriage?